Transitive closure and transitive reduction in bidirected graphs: Bidirected Graphs

 Thus, each edge $e$ with ends $x$ and $y$ is represented by its two half-edges $(e, x)$ and $(e, y)$.
 For a loop the notation does not distinguish between its two half-edges.
 There is no very good notation for the two half-edges of a loop, but we believe the reader will be able to interpret our formulas for loops.

-A \emph{chain} is a sequence of vertices and edges, $x_0, e_1, x_1, \ldots, e_k. x_k$ such that $k\geq0$ and $x_{i-1}$ and $x_i$ are the ends of $e_i$, $\forall\ i=1,\ldots,k$.
-It is \emph{elementary} if it does not repeat any vertices or edges.
-It is \emph{closed} if $x_0=x_k$.
-A \emph{partial graph} of a graph is also known as a \emph{subgraph}.
+A \emph{chain} (or \emph{walk}) is a sequence of vertices and edges, $x_0, e_1, x_1, \ldots, e_k, x_k$, such that $k\geq0$ and $x_{i-1}$ and $x_i$ are the ends of $e_i$ $\forall\ i=1,\ldots,k$.
+It is \emph{elementary} (or a \emph{path}) if it does not repeat any vertices or edges.
+It is \emph{closed} if $x_0=x_k$ and $k>0$.
+A \emph{partial graph} of a graph is also known as a \emph{spanning subgraph}, i.e., it is a subgraph that contains all vertices.
 The terminology is due to Berge \cite{berge}.